spydon/badge_hack/README.md

 creating novel apps and games or expanding on existing ones.

 Write to them, read from them, learn from them, and more.
-The sky is the limits to what you'll be able to create with your new friends from Flutter & Friends!
+The sky is the limit to what you'll be able to create with your new friends from Flutter & Friends!

 **Find some inspiration:**